 Hollywood, 1947.
 Private eye Eddie Valiant is hired by Maroon Studios.
 The studio’s cartoon star Roger Rabbit is unable to work from worry over whether or not his wife Jessica is fooling around.
 Eddie returns with the news that Jessica apparently is – with human toy manufacturer Marvin Acme who makes the gag devices that appear in the cartoons.
 The next day, Acme is found dead.
 With Roger the prime suspect and hunted by the Toon-hating Judge Doom, Eddie reluctantly grants him sanctuary and sets about trying to prove his innocence.

 Director Robert Zemeckis captured the world’s attention with the runaway success of his third film Back to the Future (1985).
 Back to the Future confirmed Robert Zemeckis as a hot and exciting new talent.
 After that, Zemeckis turned his attention to this adaptation of Gary K. Wolf’s novel Who Censored Roger Rabbit?
 (1981).
 It was with Who Framed Roger Rabbit? that Robert Zemeckis consolidated his reputation as an A-list director and as one whose work bristles with cutting edge movie-making technology.
-From there, Zemeckis went from strength-to-strength making films like Forrest Gump (1994), Cast Away (2000), Flight (2012), The Walk (2015), Allied (2016) and Welcome to Marwen (2018).
+From there, Zemeckis went from strength-to-strength making films like Forrest Gump (1994), Cast Away (2000), Flight (2012), The Walk (2015), Allied (2016), Welcome to Marwen (2018) and The Witches (2020).
 (See below for a full list of Zemeckis’s genre titles).